Equality Statement and Objectives

 - To close the gap between boys and girls in the Early Years.

-- To raise children's awareness of homophobia, and the impact this can have on individuals, prior to them beginning KS3.
+- To raise children's awareness of people with disabilities and the impact this can have on their lives.

-- To ensure that our curriculum includes opportunities for our pupils to encounter people from a range of cultures and religions.
+- To ensure that our curriculum includes opportunities for our pupils to encounter people with a range of protected characteristics.

 Date approved by the Governing Body: 27.9.21